saimibrahim/RestaurantManager/README.md

 # RestaurantManager
-A system to manage the different parts of a restaurant.
+An interactive system to manage the different parts of a restaurant, from placing orders and preparing them to keeping track of payments and stock.